theNewDynamic/oregonsadventurecoast.com/content/event/osaa-4a-basketball-state-championship-tournament.md

 Keep up with the teams by following the Rankings and Brackets!

-4A Boys Basketball Rankings
+4A Boys Rankings
-4A Boys Basketball Brackets
+4A Boys Tournament Brackets

-4A Girls Basketball Rankings
+4A Girls Rankings
-4A Girls Basketball Brackets
+4A Girls Tournament Brackets

 #### Coming to watch the teams play?
 [Book your room now!](https://www.oregonsadventurecoast.com/lodging/)